 CAUTION: Never use solvents.
-Cleaners, fuel, sealant, paint and other products may contain solvents that can damage plastic parts, especially the transducer's face.
+Cleaners, fuel, sealants, paint, and other products may contain strong solvents, such as acetone, which attack many plastics, greatly reducing their strength.

 IMPORTANT: Read the instructions completely before proceeding with the installation.
 These instructions supersede any other instructions in your instrument manual if they differ.